Really-Simple-Plugins/really-simple-ssl/readme.txt

 = 6.1.1 =
 * Fix: WP CLI not completing SSL activation because site_has_ssl option is not set when website has not been visited before.
 * Improvement: prevent 'undefined' status showing up in api calls on settings page
+* Improvement: show notice if users are using an <2.0 Let's Encrypt shell add-on which is not compatible with 6.0

 = 6.1.0 =
 * Improvement: some UX changes